-For a fixed input of $x$, we denote the atomic formula $(x, i)$ by $i$.
-Let the figure of the digit "0" be an input image, with three agents $A_0$, $A_1$, and $A_2$ as classifiers in the multi-agent system $A$ given. $A_0$ produced knowledge in which "0", "6", "8" and "9" are possible answers.
+For a fixed input of $x$, we denote the atomic formula $(x, i)$ by $p_i$.
+Let the figure of the digit ``0'' be an input image, and let a multi-agent system $A$ with three given agents $A = \{A_0, A_1, A_2\}$ as classifiers.
+Assume that $A_0$ shows ``0'', ``6'', ``8'', and ``9'' are possible answers for the input $x_0$.
 Figure \ref{fig:figA0} depicts the possible worlds and relations of the model for $A_0$.
-The same input for $A_1$, results "0", "2", "4", "6", and "8" as possible answers.
-The intersection of these two agents' possible answers will be $w_0$, $w_6$, and $w_8$ \ref{fig:figA0A1}.
-The last agent, $A_2$, ignores the world $w_6$ and $w_8$ as possible results.
-So, the model verifies the answer that the input case is "0".
-If the last agent, $A_2$ just rejects $w_8$, the input fails to be verified by the model.
+The same input for $A_1$ results ``0'', ``2'', ``4'', ``6'', and ``8'' are possible answers.
+The intersection of these two agents' possible answers will be $w_0$, $w_6$, and $w_8$, fig \ref{fig:figA0A1}.
+The last agent, $A_2$, possible results are $w_0$, $w_2$, and $w_9$.
+Thus it ignores the world $w_6$ and $w_8$ as possible results.
+So, the model verifies the properties for the answer that the input case is ``0'' \ref{fig:figA0A1A2}.
+We have $\mm, \Bar{w} \vDash \D{A}p_0$.